Magneto (Marvel Comics): Second Coming

 In the "Second Coming" storyline, Magneto comes out of his coma right after Hope is teleported into Utopia by a dying Nightcrawler.
 With the Nimrods laying siege to Utopia, Magneto stops Hank McCoy from leaving his patients as he prepares to enter battle himself.
 Magneto holds off a squad of Nimrods, dismembering the robots by pulling shards of iron from the core of Utopia through them.

 The Children's Crusade

 Magneto learns that the Young Avengers are going to search for the still-missing Scarlet Witch, and that the heroes Wiccan and Speed are the reincarnations of Wanda's children.
 Magneto meets them, stating that he wants Wiccan and Speed to finally know him as their grandfather, and helps them find Wanda.
-The Avengers attempt to stop Magneto, before Wiccan teleports Magneto and the Young Avengers to Wundagore Mountain.
+The Avengers attempt to stop Magneto, before Wiccan teleports Magneto and the Young Avengers to Mount Wundagore.
 There they encounter Quicksilver, who attempts to kill his father.
 They discover that this Scarlet Witch is actually a Doombot in disguise.